 Trends are most often executed with little thought of the actual principles from which they may have originated.

-The shift to a table based layout was one of the first major movement in web design, and although most designers cringe at the thought (“tables = bad!”), tables truly did set the stage for the graphically intense web we know today.
+web design, and although most designers cringe at the thought (“tables = bad!”), tables truly did set the stage for the graphically intense web we know today.
 Additionally, the table based layout helped convince the business world to invest time and resources in deveopling their online presence.
 Without these investments, it’s unlikely web designers and developers would hold the jobs they currently have.

 The use of tables offered “easy” multi-column layouts for the first time, and also made possible the “image slicing” that most designers still do a form of today.
 Design from this period had the tendency to appear extremely boxy, since anything that wasn’t a hard edge had to be faked with images.